slackapi/bolt-js/README.md

 *  Legacy message button clicks, menu selections, and slash commands: Either call `ack()` with no parameters, a `string` to to update the message with a simple message, or an `object` to replace it with a complex message.
 Replacing the message to remove the interactive elements is a best practice for any action that should only be performed once.

-If an app does not call `ack()` within the time limit, Bolt for JavaScript will generate an error.
-See [handling errors](#handling-errors) for more details.

 The following is an example of acknowledging a dialog submission: